CIS-566-Fall-2023/hw04-stylization/README.md

 # HW 4: *3D Stylization*

 ## Project Overview:
-In this assignment, you will use a 2D concept art piece as inspiration to create a 3D Stylized scene in Unity.
-This will give you the opportunity to explore stylized graphics techniques alongside non-physically-based real-time rendering workflows in Unity.
 I wanted to recreate a comic book-esque stylization, inspired by depictions of characters running "toward" the screen in the Comics.
 This is what I came up with.

  ![Flash](https://github.com/inshalak/hw04-stylization/assets/104465349/4f52c8c8-4e75-43b1-bb4e-193a68a223aa)
 ---
 # Tasks